Development urbanism – an architectural theory about another kind of urban development1

 - Iconic examples include Hausmann’s renovation of Paris in the 19th century and the development of “welfare cities” in many North European countries during the 20th century. ↩

 - These principles are largely derived from complexity theory.
-See: The End of Certainty; Ilya Prigogine; 1997 and Self-organization in Communicating Groups; Francis Heylighen; 2013. ↩
+See: At Home in the Universe: The Search for Laws of Self-Organization and Complexity; Stuart Kauffman; 1995 and The End of Certainty; Ilya Prigogine; 1997 ↩

 - For an overview of the problems related to car traffic in cities, see: The Horrendous Costs of Motorized Transportation in (Indian) Cities; Henrik Valeur; 2014. ↩

 - Incidentally, car traffic is also making urban spaces more rigid and static due to the many regulations related to safety and security concerns.
 And “when security and safety are defining, a certain anti-urbanism rooted in fear […] comes to be the primary structuring force of urban life.”
 Quoted from Against Safety, Against Security: Reinvigorating Urban Life; Don Mitchell; 2009. ↩